samuel-kroger/Bounding-the-diameter-and-the-number-of-optimal-compact-Black-majority-districts/README.md

 # Summary
-This github repository contains the all the code used in the paper "Bounding the number and the diameter of compact Black-majority districts" authored by Samuel Kroger, Hamidreza Validi, Tyler Perini, and Illya V. Hicks.
-This work is concerned with using mixed integer programs to generate compact redistricting plans which includes minority districts.
-Below you will sections about recent districting in Alabama which inpired this work, an outline of the problem, and instructions on how to run the code.
+This GitHub repository contains all the code used in the paper "Bounding the number and the diameter of compact Black-majority districts," authored by Samuel Kroger, Hamidreza Validi, Illya V. Hicks, and Tyler Perini.
+This work is concerned with using mixed integer programs to generate compact redistricting plans that include minority districts.
+Below, you will find sections about recent districting in Alabama, which inspired this work, an outline of the problem, and instructions on how to run the code.

 # Recent News